GonzaloGuarner/ReactLawWebsite/README.md

-# Food Message — Law Website (React + TypeScript)
+# Food Message — Law Website

-Frontend for **Food Message**, a React + TypeScript site for a lawyer specializing in food law, commercial law and consumer law.
+Frontend for **Food Message**, a React + TypeScript + Vite site for a lawyer specializing in food law, commercial law and consumer law.
+Deployed using Vercel at:  https://food-message-website.vercel.app/ (may migrate to replit/netlify)

 ---